2i2c-org/infrastructure/docs/howto/features/buckets.md

    `delete_after` specifies the number of days after *object creation time* the object will be automatically cleaned up - this is very helpful for 'scratch' buckets that are temporary.
-Set to `null` to prevent this cleaning up process from happening.
+Set to `null` to prevent this cleaning up process from happening, e.g., if users want a persistent bucket.

 2. Enable access to these buckets from the hub by [editing `hub_cloud_permissions`](howto:features:cloud-access:access-perms) in the same `.tfvars` file.
 Follow all the steps listed there - this